adobe/bridgeService/README.md

 }
 ```

-If the payload above would have a timout below 800ms, the call will fail.
+If the payload above would have a timeout below 800ms, the call will fail.

 ## Call Chaining a basic Java Call
 We can chain a series of java calls in the same payload: